isjeffcom/UK-All-Store/README.md

 Get a list of all Tesco stores

-1. run `index.js` and data save in tesco_ready.json
+1. run `index.js` and data saved in tesco_ready.json
-2. run `concat.js` combine data to one json
+2. run `concat.js` combine all data to one json

+// Sorry I am a bad coder

 Data from: https://www.the-shops.co.uk/chainstore/173-tesco